Tenneb/Tic-TacToe/README.md

 @author Bennet Wilhelm

 Special thanks to Skim and to Gerhard Röhner, the creator of the Java-Editor, the programm I used to program this Tic-Tac-Toe (http://javaeditor.org/doku.php)

+Note: In case you find some German comment in the code do not wonder.
+I am German.